prajjwal1/prajjwal1.github.io/index.md

 <a name="/news"></a>

 # News
-* [May 23] New [preprint](https://arxiv.org/abs/2305.14550) titled "Sequence Modeling is a robust contender for Offline RL is out".
+* [May 23] New [preprint](https://arxiv.org/abs/2305.14550) titled "Sequence Modeling is a robust contender for Offline RL" is out.
 * [Mar 23] New [preprint](https://arxiv.org/abs/2303.06245) on multi-task dialogue model for faster training and inference.
 * [Oct 22] Paper accepted at EMNLP 2022.
 Camera ready draft and code coming soon.
 * [Apr 22] I'll be joining Meta AI (FAIR) as an AI Resident at Menlo Park.